annedobalina/docker-speedtest-grafana/README.md

 ** Changes:

-- Added Loss and Jitter to docker/speedtest/index.js to record in bits per second.
+- Added Loss and Jitter to docker/speedtest/index.js and amended the output to record upload and download in bits per second.
 - Amended dashboard for docker/grafana/provisioning/dashboards/speedtest.json including loss and jitter, as well as amending graphics for bits/second transformation.
 - Amended docker-compose so that the speedtest Dockerfile builds with the amended index.js